top of page

 Administrative Team

-Megan O'Halloran - Director of Communications & Fund Development
+Open Position - Director of Fund Development

 Shelter Leadership

-Tonya Lyons, MSCJ - Certified Youth Advocate, Director of Housing & Crisis Services
+Kyle Gerych - Director of Crisis Services

-Elizabeth Kurt - Youth and Family Therapist
+Carin Neloms, MSW, APSW - Youth & Family Therapist

-INSIGHTS Leadership
+INSIGHTS Housing Program Leadership

 Niema Perkins B.S., CSW, MA - Insights Housing Case Manager

-Passionate about empowering and supporting youth, Niema strives to bring stability to the homeless young adults entering our doors.
+(She/her) Passionate about empowering and supporting youth, Niema strives to bring stability to the homeless young adults entering our doors.
 She enjoys going into the community to meet the clients where they’re at, providing direct services, and providing tangible resources that meet clients’ immediate needs.
 Furthermore, she appreciates the opportunity to build strong connections with the youth we serve and to personally empower and motivate them.
 With over twenty years of experience working in the social services field, she has held various case management positions at many social service organizations throughout Milwaukee such as The Bureau of Milwaukee Child Welfare, Professional Services Group, New Concept Self Development Center, The Parenting Network, Servant Manor, and the Guest House of Milwaukee.
 She started employment with Walker’s Point Youth & Family Center in October 2009, and is one of three dedicated Housing Case Managers working in the Insights Supportive Housing Program to end homelessness.

 Niema has attained an Associate’s Degree in Human Services from